 While I consider myself pretty adventurous, getting to the gorge in the summer months was not an easy walk.
 I’ve always wanted to go during the frozen months but my courage has given way to mom’s warnings to be safe in all I do.

 Luckily, there’s a few people in Rochester who are much more brazen than I, like Steve Carter, who is the founder of a grassroots movement called ‘Explore Rochester’.
 Currently an Instagram movement, you can follow the @ExploreRochester account and share your own adventures with the #ExploreRochester hashtag.

 Steve was kind enough to share the following wintertime photos of the gorge and cave with you guys while I sit warmly in my house sipping hot coffee writing this post.

 RG&E Hydro Tunnel (includes technical diagrams and photos of construction)

 Now, on to more important stuff.
 The kind folks at KeySmart are offering Exploring Upstate’s readers a FREE KeySmart!!!!
-You’ll win a standard sized KeySmart of your color choice and one expansion pack in case you’re loaded up with keys.
+You’ll win a standard sized KeySmart of your color choice and one expansion pack.
 I’ve been using mine for over a month now and love having them arranged Swiss-Army-Knife-Style instead of flailing around.
 Contest runs through Friday, February 20th at 8:00pm.
 To win your own KeySmart, enter below!

 Chris Clemens is the Founder/Publisher of Exploring Upstate.
 From his hometown in Rochester, he spends as much time as possible connecting with the history, culture, and places that make Upstate New York a land of discovery.
 Follow him on Twitter at @cpclemens